-My staff have a habit of asking me for lists the day before they want to send an email.
-(I knooow gang.
-I know.)
-So for this example, we’re building a request process for email lists – something I may very well formalize in the near future!
+Since my staff have a bad habit of asking for lists the day before they want to send an email (I knooow gang.
+I know), we’re going to create a list request process.

 Step 2: List every task that needs to happen along the way.
 Include how long each step takes.

-Try moving backwards as you do this, to make sure you’re considering each task.
-We tend to forget those last-minute things towards the end!
+Try moving backwards as you do this, to make sure you’re considering all the pieces.

-Include ranges for how long each item will take.
+Include estimates for how long each thing takes.
 You can factor in worst-case scenarios to be on the safe side, and name any specific people or teams responsible.

-Hint: don’t forget to add those communication to-do’s in your plan too, ones you may have noted in the exercise from the last post.
-In my case, a list request isn’t complete until I’ve sent an email with the attachments and a summary of those list requirements.
+*Tip*: Don’t forget to incorporate communication to-dos in your plan!
+For example, I don’t consider a list request complete until I’ve sent my requestor an email with the list/s & recap of the criteria.
 (Paper trails like this are important, especially when you work in tech.)

-Step 3: Throw in those variables that are beyond your control.
+Step 3: Add in those variables that are beyond your control.

-As the Systems Manager for my org, most list requests are within my power to deliver!
+In my role, most list requests are within my power to deliver!
 But occasionally I’ll get an ask that goes beyond my querying abilities, and need to ask our data scientist for help.

-Those situations are what you want to incorporate.
+Those situations are what you want to plan for.
 Are there individuals or teams who can cause a bottleneck at any point in the process?
-Maybe you need IT’s help accessing your database, or need to wait on the Program team to give you their impact metrics.
-You noted some of these hold-ups in the last exercise, so now’s your chance to include them.
+Maybe you need IT’s help accessing your database, or need to wait on the Program team to give you impact metrics.

 In many ways, this is what a process helps us overcome.
 So make sure you’re incorporating those curveballs, and adjust your timeframes accordingly.